 Click on the images below to learn about some of the plants and trees that grow in the Chesapeake Bay watershed.

-There are hundreds of flowers that are native to the Chesapeake Bay region.
+There are hundreds of flowering plants that are native to the Chesapeake Bay region.
 These flowers are technically known as herbaceous plants, meaning they die off at the end of the growing season.

 At least 50 types of trees grow in the Chesapeake Bay watershed.
 Some trees are deciduous, meaning they lose their leaves each autumn and grow new ones in spring.
 Other trees are evergreen and do not lose their leaves.

-Bay grasses—also known as submerged aquatic vegetation or SAV—are plants that grow underwater in the Chesapeake Bay's shallows.
+Bay grasses—also known as submerged aquatic vegetation, or SAV—are plants that grow in the shallow waters of the Bay, providing food and habitat for fish, crabs and waterfowl.
 More than 16 species of bay grasses grow in the Bay and its tributaries.

-Wetland plants grow in moist and wet soils, whereas aquatic plants grow directly in water.
-Many of these plants are technically known as emergent plants, meaning they can grow in standing water.
-Although wetland plants are native to the region's marshes and wetlands, they are often planted in parks, yards and other areas.
+Wetland plants grow in damp, moist soils, whereas aquatic plants grow directly in water.
+Many are technically emergent plants, meaning they grow in standing water.
+Although native to wetlands and marshes, these plants are common in parks, yards and other areas.